-Robotics and Autonomous Systems: (a) soft robotics, compliant robotics; (b) perception, planning, and optimization; (c) unmanned aerial systems.
+Robotics and Autonomous Systems: (a) perception, planning, and optimization; (b) soft robotics, compliant robotics, and manipulation; or (c) unmanned aerial and ground systems.

-The vision of UML Robotics is to enable effective human-robot collaboration across multiple social scales, ranging from single human-robot interactions to multi-human, multi-robot collectives.
-Faculty will have the opportunity to work with the NERVE Center, a 10,000 sq. ft. robot testing facility, as well as the Fabric Discovery Center, a 28,000 sq. ft. material testing and prototyping facility.
+The vision of the UML Robotics Initiative is to create an integrated, connected, self-sustaining research and education enterprise directed towards human-centered robotics to address societal challenges.
+Faculty will have the opportunity to work with the NERVE Center, a 10,000 sq. ft. robot testing facility, as well as the newly designed 5,000 sq. ft.
+UMass Lowell Robotics lab.

-UMass Lowell is a Carnegie Doctoral High Research (RU/H) university ranked in the top tier of US News' National Universities and is strategically located 30 miles northwest of Boston in the northeast Massachusetts high-tech region.
-The department has over 900 undergraduate students and 150 graduate students.
-An optional co-op program is available to undergraduates.
+UMass Lowell is a Carnegie Doctoral High Research (RU/H) university ranked in the top tier of US News' National Universities, and is strategically located 30 miles northwest of Boston in the northeast Massachusetts high-tech region.
+The department has over 900 undergraduate students and 190 graduate students.
+An optional co-op program is available to undergraduate and graduate students.
 The undergraduate engineering program is based on a design-build-test methodology and is ABET accredited.
 The University of Massachusetts Lowell is committed to increasing diversity in its faculty, staff, and student populations, as well as curriculum and support programs, while promoting an inclusive environment.
 We seek candidates who can contribute to that goal and encourage candidates to apply and to identify their strengths in these areas.

 Minimum Qualifications (Required):